Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d6 Apprentice
   #quote[Alter Simple Life-Forms/Heal Self]

   Simple organisms -- viruses, mollusks, insects, plants, etc. -- become clay in the mage's hands.
 They learn to adjust their Patterns (giving a crab wings, for example), and heal or kill them.
 Although they cannot yet transmute them into other states of being, they can cause flowers to bloom or wither, help trees bear fruit, and so on.
-Focusing on his own Pattern, they can also heal themselves or perform small alterations (hair color, skin tone, height, weight, and so on) to his basic form.
+Focusing on their own Pattern, they can also heal themselves or perform small alterations (hair color, skin tone, height, weight, and so on) to their basic form.
 ]

 / Life Manipulation: On rolls to create an asset that can be produced by a #spec_c.d6 or lower Life rating, add #spec_c.d6 and step up your effect die.